Chicken rogan josh, is defined by its deeply flavoured & well spiced gravy, traditionally made with lamb this version is much quicker to make.

-- Add the cardamom pods, black peppercorns, cloves, mace and star anise to a dry pan frying pan (not non-stick) and toast off over a medium-high heat for a couple of minutes.
+- Add the cardamom pods, black peppercorns, cloves, mace and star anise to a dry pan frying pan (not non-stick and round 30cm or 12" in diameter) and toast off over a medium-high heat for a couple of minutes.

 - Grind these spices in a coffee grinder or a pestle and mortar.